-Rigontec specialises in drugs research with a focus on cancer immunotherapy.
-In contrast to chemotherapy or radiation therapy, this involves special active substances that mobilise the patient's immune system in its battle against the disease.
-They activate all immune and body cells – even the cancerous ones.
-The latter will eventually die by natural cell death.
-"The therapeutic agents make the cancer cells turn on themselves," says Christian Schetter, CEO of Rigontec GmbH and a doctor in molecular biology.
+Rigontec was working in immunotherapy, currently the most promising field of cancer research.
+Unlike chemotherapy or radiation therapy, cancer immunotherapy involves special active substances that mobilise the patient's immune system in its battle against the disease.
+“The therapeutic agents make the cancer cells turn on themselves,” explains Christian Schetter, managing director of Rigontec GmbH, who successfully negotiated the deal with Merck & Co.

-At the moment, investments have reached EUR 29.25 million in total.
-This is how much Rigontec raised in an "extended" Series A financing round, i.e. exclusively from professional venture capital investors, including major industry players like Forbion Capital Partners, Boehringer Ingelheim Venture Funds, High-Tech Start-Up Fund (HTGF), NRW.BANK, MP Healthcare Venture Management, Sunstone Capital and Wellington Partners Life Sciences.
-KfW invests in venture capital funds to strengthen Germany as a location for technology companies and is now supporting Forbion's involvement.
-KfW has also joined the German Ministry for Economic Affairs and Energy as the second public donor to the HTGF.
+Industry leaders such as Forbion Capital Partners, Boehringer Ingelheim Venture Fund, High-Tech Start-up Fund (HTGF), NRW.BANK, MP Healthcare Venture Management, Sunstone Capital and Wellington Partners Life Sciences were among the Rigontec investors.
+Forbion’s involvement was financially supported by KfW which invests in venture capital funds to strengthen Germany as a technology location.
+KfW has also joined the German Ministry for Economic Affairs and Energy as the second-largest public investor to the HTGF.

-Christian Schetter knows something about the successes and failures of biotech start-ups from his own experience.
+Schetter is convinced that Rigontec's technology is unique worldwide.
+However, the molecular biologist did not expect the company to be sold so quickly.
+And it's not even his first success.
 Prior to his current role, he was CEO of Fresenius Biotech GmbH for six years.
 The new anti-cancer medicine launched by the company even received an award.
-Under Schetter's guidance, Fresenius managed to successfully sell its biotech arm.
+Under Schetter's guidance, Fresenius managed to successfully sell its biotech segment.
 Prior to that, he was a member of the management team at Coley Pharmaceutical – a company that owes its name to William Coley, a pioneer in cancer immunotherapy.
-The company no longer exists: "Unfortunately our medicine failed in an important study for several reasons."
+The company no longer exists: “Unfortunately our medicine failed in an important study for several reasons.”
 But ten years of research were not for nothing: in 2007, the company was bought by the pharmaceutical giant Pfizer.

 The described project contributes to the following United Nationsʼ Sustainable Development Goals